 Kesse’s real problem, besides being squeezed by all of the above, is Lars.
 He can’t afford to have him on but he can’t let him go, either.
 Lars’ father had been Kesse’s first mate, and he’d died in the nets, right in front of Lars when the kid was 13.
 There’s a sense that more than 150,000 krone is owed.

 Kesse, in fact, doesn’t just not fire Lars; he takes on another hand, Gerd (Susanne Storm), a biologist from a university in Copenhagen doing a study on fishing populations.
-Initially he views her as the enemy: Someone who cares more about fishing populations than fishermen.
-But he warms to her, and she to him, and eventually a romance develops.
+The government pays Kesse to have her on board.
+Even so, he initially views her as the enemy—someone who cares more about fishing populations than fishermen—but he warms to her, and she to him, and eventually a romance develops.
 He’s got charm but he’s truly provincial—rarely having traveled 15 km from Hirthals.
 They go for walks (where he misses all her signals), go to an aquarium, and scuba dive there.
-They watch the Ocean Sunfish, a huge, ghastly-looking creature, swim slowly by.
+They watch the ccean sunfish or klumpfisken, a huge, ghastly-looking creature, swim by.

 But the money he gets by having her temporarily on board won’t save him, so he succumbs to the inevitable: He lets Lars go.
 The precariousness of their situation apparently comes as news to Lars, who curses him, gets drunk, curses him some more.
 Lars is truly a waste of space; he’s there to make Kesse look good.
 Then Kesse makes a bad choice.
 Does he agree to take Lars back because he’s fishing over the quotas or is he fishing over the quotas in order to take Lars back?
 I assume the latter.
 He’s going to save his friend, or “friend,” and his business, by embracing illegality.
 The downfall of every good man.